 MARCH 20, 2020: PLEASE NOTE THIS INFORMATION IS SUBJECT TO CHANGE DUE TO COVID-19.
-PLEASE REFER TO THIS PAGE FOR LATEST UPDATES.
+PLEASE REFER TO OUR COVID-19 PAGE FOR LATEST UPDATES.

 Phase 3 scheduling occurs in multiple phase to ensure students meet graduation requirements and are well-prepared for residency.
 Prioritization and scheduling are based on each student’s declared specialty interest to ensure all students receive clinical experiences and letters of recommendation that enhance residency applications.